Erin Doherty: Early life and education

-Doherty is of Irish heritage and from West Green, West Sussex.
-Doherty's parents divorced when she was 4 and began acting in Sunday drama classes with her older sister Grace shortly after.
-She studied at Hazelwick School in Crawley, where she grew up.
-A talented footballer, Doherty played in midfield for and captained the Crawley Wasps and was scouted by Chelsea Women; she reached the age where she “had to commit” to either football or acting and chose the latter.
+Erin Rachael Doherty is of Irish heritage and is from Crawley in West Sussex.
+Her paternal grandfather was from Carndonagh, a town in Inishowen in the north of County Donegal in Ulster.
+Doherty's parents divorced when she was four.
+She began acting in Sunday drama classes with her older sister Grace shortly afterwards.

+Doherty studied at Hazelwick School in Crawley.
+A talented footballer, Doherty played in midfield for and captained the Crawley Wasps and was scouted by Chelsea Women; she reached the age where she "had to commit" to either football or acting and chose the latter.

 Doherty took a one-year course at the Guildford School of Acting (2011–12) before training at the Bristol Old Vic Theatre School (2012–15).

 Whilst training, Doherty won the Stephen Sondheim Society Student Performer of the Year Award (SSSSPOTY) in 2015 for her rendition of "Broadway Baby" from the Sondheim musical Follies.